The Fabric of Us

 20 minutes, 2025

-With thanks to everyone for their generosity in taking part and sharing conversations with us - from Stockton Baptist Church, St Thérèse of Lisieux Catholic Primary School, Northern School of Art, Northumbria University, Taste of Africa, We Are TS18, ARC Stockton, and Emily Wratten.
+With thanks to everyone who contributed to development of the project, including Stockton Baptist Church, St Thérèse of Lisieux Catholic Primary School, Northern School of Art, Northumbria University, Taste of Africa, We Are TS18, ARC Stockton, Curious Arts and Emily Wratten.

 The Fabric of Us is commissioned by SIRF and TeesDance, using public funding by Arts Council England.